New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Ostomy Associations & Organizations

-United Ostomy Associations of America (UOAA) — The leading ostomy support organization in the U.S. They offer a support group finder, educational resources, and advocacy programs.
+United Ostomy Associations of America (UOAA) — The leading ostomy support organization in the U.S. Support group finder, educational resources, and advocacy.
 Visit ostomy.org.

 International Ostomy Association (IOA) — A global network connecting ostomy associations worldwide.
 Visit ostomyinternational.org.

-Wound, Ostomy and Continence Nurses Society (WOCN) — Find a certified ostomy nurse near you for specialized care.
+Wound, Ostomy and Continence Nurses Society (WOCN) — Find a certified ostomy nurse near you.
 Visit wocn.org.

 Online Communities